PQ PDF Logo

 🔧

-Merge, split, convert, OCR, redact, sign, PAdES, PQC encryption, forensics scanner, workflow builder, and every other tool on pqpdf.com.
+Merge, split, convert, OCR, redact, sign, PAdES, PQC encryption, forensics scanner, workflow builder, full canvas editor, and every other tool — without compromise.

 📞

-Ongoing support contract with the team that built the platform.
-Bug fixes, security patches, dependency updates, and direct access when you need help.
+Bug fixes, security patches, dependency updates, and direct access when you need help — not a ticketing queue to a third-party support team.

 ⚙️

-Adjust processing parameters, integrate with your internal systems, and extend the platform for your specific document workflows.
+Adjust processing parameters, integrate with your internal systems and identity providers, and extend the platform for your specific document workflows.

 The Cost & ROI Case